ShiKaiWi/ShiKaiWi.github.io/Go-To-HTTPS.md

 # Go To HTTPS
 ## Problem
-Our website http://www.togetherers.com needs to be transformed into a https website to provide secure connection for audio/video communication.
+Our website http://www.togetherers.com needs to be upgraded into a https website to provide secure connection for audio/video communication.
 Before starting check what we have now:
 ```
 1. a ssl certificate and its corresponding key.